SheGeeks/Frontend-Mentor-Projects/ping-coming-soon-page/README.md

 ### What I learned

 #### Day 1 *(1.5 hours)*
-Qickly structured the provided content with HTML and stylef with CSS for mobile layout first.
+Started with a mobile first workflow.
+Quickly structured the provided content with HTML and styled with CSS for mobile layout.
 Great practice styling SVG graphics, making accessible forms, and using a mobile-first workflow.

 ### Continued development